2ndkauboy/language-fallback/readme.txt

 == Description ==

 Starting with WordPress 4.3, you can use languages such as "Deutsch (Sie)" (formal German) in your WordPress installation.
-But if the themes or plugins you are using to not have a translation file for this language, WordPress would use the default language, usually English, instead.
-With the help of this plugin, you can set a fallback for your chosen langauge.
+But if the themes or plugins you are using do not have a translation file for this language, WordPress would use the default language, usually English, instead.
+With the help of this plugin, you can set a fallback for your chosen language.
 Every time a translation file is loaded, the plugin will then load the fallback, if a translation for the originally chosen language was not found.

 A list of all of my plugins can be found on the [WordPress Plugin page](http://kau-boys.com/wordpress-plugins "WordPress Plugins") on my blog [kau-boys.com](http://kau-boys.com).